ministryofjustice/moj-frontend/docs/components/Calendar.md

 ## Accessibility

 Accessibility findings have been added for this component.
-There may be more findings in the [Calendar Github discussion]({{ githuburl }}).
+There may be more findings in the [calendar Github discussion]({{ githuburl }}).

 ### External audit